READY TO GET STARTED?

 Open your battery's monitoring app and confirm:

-If the system does not transition properly, first contact the manufacturer’s support line.
 They have direct monitoring access and can quickly determine whether the system is functioning correctly or if service is required.
-Our team does not have as much access to your system so we will not be able to diagnose the problem as quickly as the manufacturer would.

 The biggest misconception about battery storage is capacity.
 A battery can support essential loads very effectively, but large electric appliances can drain it rapidly or exceed its output limits.
 Electric heat strips, dryers, ovens, EV chargers, and electric water heaters are the most common culprits.
 These devices can pull thousands of watts instantly.
 If several operate at the same time, they can overwhelm the system.